waawaa/waawaa.github.io/_posts/2022-05-30-shellcode-iat-parsing_part-1.md

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/2022_05_30-shellcode-part-1/iat_post_breakpoint_resolved.png)

 ## Conclusion

-We have seen how import structures (arrays) can be parsed to get the index of the function name in the array, and later use that index in the address array to get the real address of that function.
+We have seen how import structures (arrays) can be parsed to get the index (position) of the function name in the array, and later use that index in the address array to get the real address of that function.

-Additionally, in comparison with resolving addresses parsing EAT, this method is much more simple, because we have to iterate only over one array, and with that index we can get the real address of the function without knowing the ordinal, that saves a step in comparison with EAT parsing.
+Additionally, in comparison with resolving addresses using EAT, this method is much easier in comparison with EAT parsing.

-In the next part of this serie we will see how to do that in assembler level and how to pop a calc using IAT resolving instead of EAT resolving.
+In the next part of this series we will see how to do that in C code and assembly level, and how to pop a calc using IAT resolving.